 What is missing at the moment?

 "The leap of a team occurs when each individual employee is convinced that he or she has joined a winning team.
-Then an unstoppable synergy is created in order to generate extra performances.
+Then an unstoppable synergy is created in order to generate extra performance.
 Williams is coming back and it shows but so do we".

 Berger goes into details:

 "It is a pity for Formula 1 and Ferrari that the electronic regulations change after just four races.
-It does not make any sense that the FIA accepts the liberalization of the traction control.
-In any case, they should have liberalize the regulations from the start, not during the season.
+It does not make any sense that the FIA accepts the liberalisation of the traction control.
+In any case, they should have liberalised the regulations from the start, not during the season.
 Ferrari did a great job during the winter.
 Though in the end, there are so many grey and shaded areas about the fact that everyone says that traction control cannot be ascertained.
 It seems like Ferrari’s performances are a result of the traction control rather than of the car itself".

-Let’s about the topic of drivers.
-Ralf Schumacher:
+Let’s talk about Ralf Schumacher:

 "He has an amazing car control.
 An exceptional talent but needs to understand that everything cannot be done with talent only.
 He needs to use an analytic method to develop the car from Friday to Sunday and, at the same time, to put his qualities into use at the right moment.
 Today, beyond the extraordinary performance in Brazil, he is still fighting in the midfield.
 However, he is only on his fourth race in Formula 1.
-If he is focused on the job ahead, he will become one of the greats".
+If he is focused on the job ahead, he will become one of the best".

 "Michael Schumacher at the moment".

 "Very fast, a fantastic driver who is at Schumacher’s level on his best moments of grace but is less consistent.
 Michael is always there: in the dry, in the wet, even when the car is not at its best".